cern-phone-apps/desktop-phone-app/docs/pack-and-deploy.md

 ##### Commands

-- `pack-mac-prod`: Packages the app without notarazing it.
+- `yarn pack-mac-prod`: Packages the app without notarazing it.
 Useful for testing locally.
-- `pack-mac-prod-notarized`: Packages the app and notarizes it using the Apple Services (this is required on >= Mac OS Catalina).
+- `yarn pack-mac-prod-notarized`: Packages the app and notarizes it using the Apple Services (this is required on >= Mac OS Catalina).
 It will run the `electron-builder-scripts/notarize.js` after the packaging is complete.

 #### Packaging for Windows